na-na-hi/renget/archive/k2off.md

 "Tell me about it, One time in my third-grade science class I got paired up with this one chick, she was a serious airhead, she would just talk and talk, and I just wanted to get class over with just I would never hear that dumbass' voice for the rest of the day.", Beast began to look a little peeved as i told my story.
 "Hmm...
 You know, you are starting to sound like him..."
 I raised my brow, The tension of the scene began to rise, "Oh, In what way?"
 "You seem to blather on about some pointless things.", I was about ready to tell this pretentious chubster off.
 "Pointless?
 I'm just talking about a story from my childhood!
-If you're trying not to be a smug asshole then maybe you should tell a similar story from your own childho-"
+If you're trying not to be a smug asshole then maybe you should tell me something similar from your own childho-"

 Just then, I was cut off by a cutesy, perky voice...
 "Excuse meeeeee!
 Are ya guys ready to order?~"